5 key video conferencing trends to watch in 2025

 The enterprise guide to video conferencing

 Check it out yourself.
-Anyone with a paid Zoom account can try it out with Zoom AI Companion.
-Microsoft's Copilot and Webex by Cisco's AI Assistant are also available for additional fees.
-For Zoom, I just enabled Companion through my online account settings.
-Following my very next meeting, I received an email with my generative AI summary.
+Anyone with a paid Zoom or Webex by Cisco account can try out their respective AI assistants.
+Microsoft's Copilot AI assistant is also available for additional fees.
+For Zoom, I enabled Companion through my online account settings.
+Following my next meeting, I received an email with my generative AI summary.

 I expected a few bullet points, but what I got was a comprehensive, concise and easy-to-read summary composed in natural language.
 It was hard to believe it wasn't written by a skilled human personal assistant who understood who I am and the context of my meeting.
 The to-do items at the end of the summary alone were incredibly helpful.